puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_helloworld.markdown

 6. Save and exit the file.

 > That's it!
-You've written a module that contains two classes that will, once applied, show a notification message when Puppet runs, and manage the motd on your server---we'll take a closer at these actions after we add the classes.
+You've written a module that contains two classes that will, once applied, show a notification message when Puppet runs, and manage the motd on your server.

 ## Add the `helloworld` and `helloworld::motd` Classes to the Main Manifest